 In part 1 we discussed the background color and surface colors.
-The next step is choosing a primary color that represents your brand.
+The next step is to choose a primary color that represents your brand.
 When you have your desired color it is time to create a color palette with the help of this color picking tool.

 Ok, so what are we looking at here?